kuria300/Kuria300/README.md

 ---

 ⭐️ *“Code is like humor.
-When you have to explain it, it’s bad.”* — Cory House
+When you have to explain it, it’s bad.”*